A 40 Day Devotional for Blended Families

 By Tanya Phillips

-Regarding Grace For Blended Families: A Thirty Day by Tanya Phillips :
+Regarding Grace For Blended Families: A Forty Day Devotional for Blended Families by Tanya Phillips :

 All rights reserved.
 No part of this book may be reproduced without the express written permission of the author.

 Fighting the Good Fight 1

 I Quit 5

 Be Still and Know That I Am God 6

 Fed Up 13